SOS Children's Villages Islamabad

 Islamabad is the capital of Pakistan and the ninth largest city in the country.
 The population of the city grew from 100,000 in 1951 to 1.15 million in 2011.
 However, the greater Islamabad-Rawalpindi metropolitan area has a population of over 4.5 million people.

-The SOS Children’s Village consists of 10 family homes: They have been functional since June 2011 accommodating 95 children.
-Solar water heating and security lights have been installed with hopes for converting the whole Village towards environmentally-friendly energy system.
+The SOS Children’s Village consists of 15 family homes: They have been functional since June 2011 accommodating 106 children.